Shopify/themekit/docs/index.md

 1. In the store's Shopify admin, click **Apps**.
 1. Near the bottom of the page, click on **Manage private apps**.
-1. If you see a notice that "Private app development is disabled", then click "Enable private app development". (**Note:** Only the Store Owner can enable private app development.
-More information available [here](https://help.shopify.com/en/manual/apps/private-apps#enable-private-app-development-from-the-shopify-admin))
+1. If you see a notice that "Private app development is disabled", then click "Enable private app development". (**Note:** Only the store owner can enable private app development.
+Learn more about [enabling private apps](https://help.shopify.com/en/manual/apps/private-apps#enable-private-app-development-from-the-shopify-admin)).
 1. Click **Create new private app**.
 1. In the **App details** section, fill out the app name and your email address.
 1. In the **Admin API** section, click **Show inactive Admin API permissions**.